Alphanovel App

 Her father had never raised his voice like that before.

-“You owe me,” the man said.
+“You owe me a job,” the man said.

 Silence stretched between them, thick and suffocating.